F1nnM/Rainbow-Cards/README.md

 ## How to run

-There are docker images available:
+There are docker images available here on github as well as in the official docker registry:
 - `f1nnm/yacahc` for the frontend
 - `f1nnm/yacahc_backend` for the backend